elijahhager20/C-Explained-Elegantly/README.md

   Why your variables vanish when you blink.
 How malloc is both a gift and a curse.

 * Pointer arithmetic
   Memory as a flat landscape.
 Pointers as coordinates.
-Arithmetic as cartography.
+Arithmetic as traveling.

 * Type punning
-  When you reinterpret memory like a rebellious poet.
+  When you reinterpret memory like a poet.
 Dangerous, beautiful, and sometimes undefined.

 * String manipulation (aka "char* lies")
   C strings are not strings.
 They are arrays pretending to be pointers pretending to be text.
 And they will betray you.

 * Build systems and linker quirks
   The dark arts of compiling.
 Why your binary bloats.
-Why "undefined reference to 'sin'" is a rite of passage.

 ## Why?